-- Lectures: Active participation and problem-solving are emphasized in two 80-minute sessions held each week. - Online Homework: Regular assignments are designed to reinforce students' understanding of calculus concepts and techniques, and to help them identify areas for further review. - Quizzes: Weekly quizzes are formative assessments that test students' comprehension of current material, ensuring their engagement and providing exam-like experience. - Exams: Students' understanding will be evaluated through two midterm exams and a required cumulative final exam. - In-class Practice Problems: These collaborative exercises allow students' to apply their knowledge and receive immediate feedback.
+- Lectures: Active participation and problem-solving are emphasized in two 80-minute sessions held each week. - Online Homework: Regular assignments are designed to reinforce students' understanding of statistical concepts and techniques, and to help them identify areas for further review. - Exams: Students' understanding will be evaluated through three midterm exams and an optional cumulative final exam, which can potentially improve their grade. - In-class Practice Problems: These collaborative exercises allow students' to apply their knowledge and receive immediate feedback.

-Comprehensive Assessments: Exams will draw upon concepts covered in lectures, online homework, quizzes, and practice problems, providing a well-rounded assessment of students' learning.
+Comprehensive Assessments: Exams will draw upon concepts covered in lectures, online homework, and practice problems, providing a well-rounded assessment of students' learning.